Addisu-Amare/Res/README.md

 # Comparative Study of YOLO, Transformer and Mask R-CNN for Instance Segmentation of Retinal Fundus Images with Explainable AI Techniques

 ## Abstract
+The primary reason for blindness globally is diabetic retinopathy (DR) and glaucoma.
+This indicates a need for accurate and automated automated retina image assessment.
+This work presents the instance segmentation of structures and lesions in retinal fundus images; such as optic disc, hemorrhaging (HA) and hard exudates (HE).
+The proposed method suggests the use of the YOLOv8/YOLOv11 segmentation model combined with a HiRes-CAM for explainability and also uses the new SAM2 for refinement of segmentation masks.
+The Mask R-CNN with ResNet backbone was also evaluated to compare performance.

+From the experiments, good performance was achieved in detecting small lesions with the following results: YOLOv8n-seg had a five-fold cross-validation mean average precision (mAP) score of 72.26% for HE and 63.28% for HA, and YOLOv11n-seg had 72.74% for HE and 60.46% for HA., A weighted mask ensemble increased detection of missed lesions and overall recall.

-This work presents an instance segmentation pipeline for retinal fundus images, integrating **YOLOv8/11‑seg** (object detection + segmentation), **SAM2** (promptable segmentation refinement), and **HiResCAM** (explanatory visualisation).
-The system achieves precise localisation and delineation of retinal lesions, with the proposed architecture validated through comparative performance analysis.
-A live interactive demo is provided, along with trained model weights for reproducibility.
+In addition, the use of HiRes-CAM provided improved interpretability by assessing clinical significance of locations and allowed for efficient and explainable automated diagnosis of diabetic retinopathy.A live interactive demo is provided, along with trained model weights for reproducibility.

 ## 1. Methodology